one-ware/one-ware.com/docs/one-ai/01-getting-started/01-getting-started.md

 If you need more information about the export options, you can look into this [guide](/docs/one-ai/getting-started/training-and-export#exporting-a-trained-model).

-## 11. Using Your Model in OneWare Studio
+## 11. Using your model in OneWare Studio
 You can use your trained model directly in OneWare Studio by exporting it as an ONNX model.

 The ``Camera Tool`` allows you to run your model on live data from a connected camera.
 This allows you to easily test how the model will perform in your production environment.